This page describes the best practices you can follow when planning and designing very large-size clusters.

 Keep the number of all endpoints in all services below 64,000.

-GKE Dataplane V2, which is becoming a default GKE date plane, relies on eBPF maps that are currently limited to 64,000 endpoints across all Services.
+GKE Dataplane V2, which is the default dataplane for GKE, relies on eBPF maps that are currently limited to 64,000 endpoints across all Services.

 |Number of Horizontal Pod Autoscaler objects per cluster||